fvettore/kvmbackupjobs/README.md

 ## Getting started
-Create yor database.
+Create your MySQL database.
 SQL is available in the SQL folder.

 Edit config.php accordingly.